 One way to think about the different possibilities, and even to seek evidence for different awarenesses, is through the focus and structure of their attention.
 The way they describe what they are doing sometimes suggests not only what they are attending to, but different ways in which they are attending, whether to the particular, or through the particular to the general, or at the particular though the general.
 Another way of expressing the complexity of learner awareness is that, without further probes, it is difficult to know the range-of-permissible-change of which the learner is aware, and even which dimensions-of-possible-variation the learner is contemplating.
 By asking learners to construct similar examples, some light is shed on at least some of the features they appreciate as changeable as well as the range over which the learner accepts that the change can be made (Watson & Mason 2005).

 Sometimes too much concern is expressed about the abstruseness of letters used to denote as-yet-unspecified numbers.
 For example, Hewitt (1991) uses Greek letters to denote the constants in a complex calculation to the evident satisfaction and understanding of the whole of a class of 30 or so students in year 7 (age 11-12).
 Having drawn their attention to the way they could ‘find the number he was thinking of’ by undoing backwards a sequence of calculations (add 2 multiply by 3 divide by 5 … my answer is 6 so what did I start with?), the single lesson ended with a complex example using Greek letters in place of numbers which they all happily ‘solved’.
 The important part of the lesson was the development of structural awareness, through repetition and emphasis, of how addition and subtraction undo each other, as do multiplication and division (being careful about zero of course).
 This was done in the context of finding an as-yet-unknown number, and then generalised using Greek letters in the same rhythms so as to indicate that what matters is the structural relationship between the operations, not the specific numbers.
 Structural awareness, or relational thinking in this context, involves explicit awareness of some range-of-permissible-change of some dimensions-of-possible-variation.
-These ranges-of-permissible-change can be extended as other kinds of numbers and number-like objects are encountered.
+These ranges-of-permissible-change can be extended when other kinds of numbers and number-like objects are encountered.

 Missing Number Sentences